Andrew Belle: 2013–2015: Black Bear

-On his second full-length album Black Bear, Belle wrote songs that were autobiographical, with themes ranging from wrestling with God to restoring personal relationships.
+On his second full-length album Black Bear, Belle wrote songs which are autobiographical with themes ranging from wrestling with God to restoring personal relationships.
 The album consists of ambitious, ambient songs with influences from M83, Beach House, James Blake, and Washed Out.
-On the process of creating the record, he said: "I began to feel limited by my original, predominately acoustic sound, [...] and as my creative taste began to change, I decided to take things in a new direction; writing songs that made me excited about music again".
-Black Bear was released in August 2013 and was produced in Norman, OK by Chad Copelin.
-Belle stated in an interview with USA Today that he wrote the album's first single "Pieces" for his wife shortly after they were married in 2012.
+He said, "I began to feel limited by my original, predominately acoustic sound... and as my creative taste began to change, I decided to take things in a new direction; writing songs that made me excited about music again".
+Black Bear came out in August 2013 and was produced in Norman, Oklahoma by Chad Copelin.
+Belle told USA Today that he wrote the album's first single "Pieces" for his wife shortly after they married in 2012.

 In the fall of 2014, Belle released an EP entitled Black Bear (Hushed), featuring stripped down versions of five of the album's tracks.
-It also included a remix of the song "Black Bear" by artist and producer Shallou.
+It included a remix of the song "Black Bear" by artist and producer Shallou.

 2016–2018: Dive Deep

 In August 2016, Belle released "Dive Deep" as the lead single from his upcoming third album of the same name.
-A follow-up single, "You", was put out in October 2016.
-These were followed by 3 more singles – "Down", "Honey and Milk", and "When the End Comes" – before his third full-length album Dive Deep was ultimately released on August 25, 2017.
-Similarly to Black Bear, it was recorded in Norman, OK with producer Chad Copelin and debuted on the Billboard Heatseekers Albums chart at position No. 8, after which Belle embarked on a nearly completely sold out headline tour of the U.S supporting his latest work.
+A follow-up single, "You", was put out in October 2016 followed by 3 more singles, "Down", "Honey and Milk", and "When the End Comes".
+His third full-length album Dive Deep was released on August 25, 2017.
+Similar to Black Bear, it was recorded in Norman with Copelin producing and debuted on the Billboard Heatseekers Albums chart at position No. 8, after which Belle embarked on a nearly sold out headline tour of the U.S.

 In the fall of 2018, Belle released an EP entitled Dive Deep (Hushed), featuring stripped down versions of five of the album's tracks, similar to the Black Bear (Hushed) EP released in 2014.
-In winter the same year, he directly supported Mat Kearney on his Crazytalk U.S tour alongside Austrian artist and producer Filous.
+In winter of 2018 he supported Mat Kearney on his Crazytalk U.S tour alongside Austrian artist and producer Filous.

 2021: Nightshade

-On June 11, Belle release the first single "My Poor Heart" from the forthcoming album Nightshade.
-He released the second single "Spectrum" on July 10, and the third single "Nightshade" on 30 July.
-The album Nightshade was released on August 20.
+On June 11, Belle released the first single "My Poor Heart" from the upcoming album Nightshade.
+He released the second single "Spectrum" on July 10 and the third single "Nightshade" on July 30.
+The album Nightshade followed on August 20.

 Personal life

-Andrew Belle grew up in Wheaton, Illinois and graduated from Taylor University in 2006.
-He now lives in Chicago with his wife and children.
+Andrew Belle grew up in Wheaton, Illinois and graduated from Taylor University in Upland, Indiana in 2006.
+He lives in Chicago with his wife and children.